Partnership with WWF

 How do we get started?

-- Dairy in the Netherlands: The Sustainable Dairy Chain, WWF NL and Rabobank want to promote biodiversity through a new earnings model with stacked rewards in the chain.
+- Dairy in the Netherlands: The Sustainable Dairy Chain, WWF Netherlands and Rabobank want to promote biodiversity through a new earnings model with stacked rewards in the chain.
 With this in mind the biodiversity monitor was developed, an instrument that unambiguously measures farmers' sustainable results and encourages improvement.
-Chain parties & stakeholders can then link rewards to that performance, such as subsidies, better (milk) prices, sustainability bonuses and interest rate discounts.
+Value chain parties & stakeholders can then link rewards to that performance, such as subsidies, better (milk) prices, sustainability bonuses and interest rate discounts.
 This biodiversity monitor is now also used in arable farming.

 - Farmed salmon in Chile: Together with the large salmon producers in Chile, Rabobank and WWF Chile have mapped out the steps required to achieve ASC certification while preserving biodiversity in the ecosystem, and support them in achieving (or accelerating) ASC certification.
 In accordance with ASC requirements, we have additionally developed a "social toolkit," including modules for both farmed salmon producers and local communities.
 This strengthens the relationship between the two.

-- Fruit in Chile: Rabobank and WWF Chile are establishing how fruit producing customers of Rabobank Chile could best contribute to the conservation and restoration of biodiversity and functional ecosystems in the landscape through sustainable farming practices.
-This project should lead to specific guidance and support for customers in implementing the most sustainable agricultural practices that are identified.
+- Fruit in Chile: Rabobank and WWF Chile are establishing the way fruit producing customers of Rabobank Chile could best contribute to the conservation and restoration of biodiversity and functional ecosystems in the landscape through regenerative agriculture.
+This project is already engaging with clients to demonstrate the feasibility of implementing regenerative practices in their production processes through the presentation of successful experiences.
+Additionally, outputs will provide specific guidance and support for customers, as well as potential Key Performance Indicators for implementing the regenerative agricultural practices prioritized and promoted in the project.

 'Food entrepreneurs earn from nature conservation'